Frankie Goes To Hollywood

-This was Frankie's fifth chart hit and it was the first single to be lifted from the Liverpool album.
-In this performance the band appear to have just robbed a bank!
-Keep your eyes open at 1:05 when the cameraman runs into lead singer Holly Johnson, who, in response, sticks his middle finger up to him!
+"Rage Hard" was Frankie's fifth chart hit, and it was the first single to be lifted from the Liverpool album.
+In an interesting Top Of The Pops performance, the band appear to have just robbed a bank!
+At one point, the cameraman runs into lead singer Holly Johnson, who, in response, sticks his middle finger up to him!

-As with all of the Frankie singles, there are quite a number of versions of Rage Hard, and the original UK 12" vinyl release included the Broad Version, Roadhouse Blues, (Don't Lose What's Left) Of Your Little Mind and Always Note The Sequencer.
+As with all of the Frankie singles, there are quite a number of remixes of the single, and the original UK 12" vinyl release included the Broad Version, Roadhouse Blues, (Don't Lose What's Left) Of Your Little Mind and Always Note The Sequencer.
 The Broad Version version has a rather weird intro, but once it finally gets going then it becomes a decent enough listen.

-Released in August 1986 (seventeen months after the Welcome To The Pleasuredome single), the single itself reached #4 in the UK, although it managed to top the charts in Germany and reached #2 in Ireland.
+Released in August 1986 (seventeen months after the Welcome To The Pleasuredome single), the single managed to top the charts in Germany and reached #2 in Ireland.
 Although the song was far from a flop, it never achieved the success of Frankie's first three chart-topping releases Relax, Two Tribes and The Power Of Love.